78 / 100

-The scammer after painstaking work and after realizing that he has found the right target begins to make requests such as: money, gifts or bank account or credit card details, photos and videos (even provocative.
+The scammer after painstaking work and after realizing that he has found the right target begins to make requests such as money, gifts, bank account or credit card details, photos, and videos (even provocative.

 The scammer always has a reason to justify why his webcam isn’t working, why he can’t travel for an in-person meeting, or because he needs more and more money.
 If you don’t send money, the scammer may try to blackmail the victim.
 If you send money, he will ask for more.

-As for meeting a scammer in a club and / or on the street, the modus operandi is more or less the same, that is to guarantee the unconditional trust of your victim and proceed with the same requests, that is: money, gifts or account details bank or credit card, photos and videos (even provocative in order to subsequently blackmail the unsuspecting / cheated).
+As for meeting a scammer in a club and/or on the street, the modus operandi is more or less the same, that is to guarantee the unconditional trust of your victim and proceed with the same requests, that is: money, gifts, or account details bank or credit card, photos and videos (even provocative to subsequently blackmail the unsuspecting/cheated).

 But how to defend yourself?

-Ask questions, try to acquire as much information as possible
+- ask questions, and try to acquire as much information as possible;

 Are you a victim of a sentimental scam?

 - Don’t be embarrassed, this kind of scam happens more often than you can imagine;

 - if possible, keep all communications (such as chat messages) and any evidence that can help identify the scammer;